SLAC-ML/Badger-Home/docs/guides/create-environments-and-interfaces.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# Create a Plugin
+# Create Environments and Interfaces

 Plugins have two types:

+- Environment: class
 - Interface: class
-- Environment: class

 Interface is the low-level layer between the machine/simulation and the environment that deals with the fundamental communications.
 It can be treated as an abstract of the underlying control system.
 Interface is optional **BUT** recommended!
 The pros of having an interface: